 4. Last mile connectivity

-Ask your telecom vendor on how will they provide the “last mile connectivity” – this is telecom jargon that means, how the broadband connection will physically reach your clinic.
+Ask your telecom vendor how will they provide the “last mile connectivity” – this is telecom jargon that means, how the broadband connection will physically reach your clinic.
 Options you will get are through the telephone line, overhead cable, or wireless unit setup at the top of your building.
-In Developing countries telephone cables are the worst as the old copper lines suffer from high levels of noise and leads to frequent disconnections, avoid it.
+In Developing countries, telephone cables are the worst as the old copper lines suffer from high levels of noise and lead to frequent disconnections, avoid it.
 Wireless units are the best, and overhead cables are a deserving 2nd.

 5. Avoid Long term Contracts initially

-Try to avoid locking into any long term contract with the ISP.
+Try to avoid locking into any long-term contract with the ISP.
 Commit for a month or a quarter at the most.
-Regardless of what your ISP commits to, unless you use the connection for a few days you will not be sure of the promised bandwidth & service versus the actuals.
+Regardless of what your ISP commits to unless you use the connection for a few days, you will not be sure of the promised bandwidth & service versus the actuals.